consider the word “catsdogcats”. We have the dictionary: ["cat","cats","catsdogcats","dog","dogcatsdog","hippopotamuses","rat","ratcatdogcat"]

 - The dictionary has all the words, which means that

-word to avoid matching it with itself. - Also, we can memoize the results since, dictionary remains the same, only target word and ignore word changes.
+catsdogcatswill match with itself completely.
+To avoid words matching with themselves, we tell the function to ignore thecatsdogcatsword to avoid matching it with itself. - Also, we can memoize the results since, dictionary remains the same, only target word and ignore word changes.

-|
+| |